isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-spinach/index.md

 The adult dragon will require 20% insects and 80% plants.
 But baby or younger dragons require 30% plants and 70% insects (meat) or even 50-50 as advised by the veterinarian.
 - Bearded dragons are considered omnivores - and thus they'll feed on both plant and meat foods.
 But their nutritional requirement will change with their age.
 - So, if you're checking out meat alternatives or sources to give your dragons, I would recommend trying some Nightcrawlers.
 Further, the plant-based dies must have mainly vegetables.
-Feeding Spinach to�Bearded Dragons?
+Feeding Spinach toBearded Dragons?
 Any Benefits?

 The benefits of feeding spinach to our bearded dragons include that it offers some level of nutritional value.

-These are the nutritional values of raw spinach - this is per every 100 grams as noted by the *Agriculture Department in the United States.�*
+These are the nutritional values of raw spinach - this is per every 100 grams as noted by the *Agriculture Department in the United States.*
 - Magnesium 79 mg
 - Iron 2.71 mg
-- Vitamin A469 �g
+- Vitamin A469 g
 - Vitamin C28.1 mg
 - Protein 2.86 g
 - Fat 0.39 g